Have you seen a website like this in Toronto’s digital wilds? At first I was set back by its design but then noted a quality.

 For at least 8,000 years the land, the Great Lake and local rivers where I reside have been the land and passageways for many indigenous peoples including in the 2nd millennium the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
 Today, after more than a century of newcomers from around the world, Toronto is still the home for many indigenous people and I’m grateful to have the opportunity to enjoy these lands and waterways.

-When the Europeans first traded from this area they likely didn’t refer to Toronto’s largest river (today’s Humber River) in the Anishinaabe name “Cobechenonk” or use other local words for geographical features.
+When the Europeans first traded from this area they didn’t write about Toronto’s largest river (today’s Humber River) in the Anishinaabe name “Cobechenonk” or use other local words for geographical features.
 They casually borrowed a word from a different indigenous group for a very specific and ancient sacred place nowhere near the Cobechenonk River.
 That sacred place was in the middle of today’s Ontario by Orillia.
 Over a short period the French used variations of the Mohawk word tkaranto for at least three different places that all connected to that small but significant location.

 Jump to 2 minutes in to hear where Toronto came from.